darkowlzz/gsheets2a/README.md

 # GSheets2A

-GSheets2A - An android library to fetch Google Sheets data to Android.
+GSheets2A - An android library to fetch Google Sheets data.

 ## Usage